 For example, you can consider asking employees to use a disclaimer when making statements on social media pages or in blogs, such as, “the views expressed are my own.”

-Having a social media policy in place is an important part of your overall brand reputation management.
+Having a social media policy in place is an important part of your overall brand reputation management, especially for professions that require an efficiently maintained digital image for success, such as reputation management for lawyers and financial advisors.
 It will give employees a clear understanding of the company’s expectations and prevent miscommunication.
 It will also allow for swift and effective action during a social media crisis ensuring that your social media accounts are monitored and secured.

 We Value Reputation,